Nationals vs. Mets Player Props Betting Odds

 Thomas Stats

-- Lane Thomas has four doubles, a triple, four home runs, nine walks and 18 RBI (38 total hits).
-He has stolen three bases.
+- Lane Thomas has put up 38 hits with four doubles, a triple, four home runs and 10 walks.
+He has driven in 18 runs with three stolen bases.

 Thomas Recent Games